Whistleblowing scheme of the Danish Medicines Agency

 If you wish to report a concern anonymously

-- Do not provide your name or any other personally identifiable data that could reveal your identity such as your address or phone number – this includes attached documents or any other uploaded files.
+- Do not provide your name or any other personally identifiable data that could reveal your identity such as your address or phone number – this includes any appendix.

 - It might be possible to deduce your identity based on the content and nature of your disclosure.
 This could be the case if your report concerns something that only a few people know about.